 - Combine all ingredients in an air-tight jar

-- 2-3 tbsp is equivalent to 1 packet of store-bought ranch seasoning mix
+- 2-3 tablespoon is equivalent to 1 packet of store-bought ranch seasoning mix

 - Combine with sour cream, mayo, Greek yogurt or other dairy base for use as a dip or in a recipe.